Interested in moving to Colombia? Here’s what you need to know:

-- The Republic of Colombia has a population of ~46.5 million (according to a 2012 census), and has an area of ~1.14 million sq. km.
+- The Republic of Colombia has a population of around 51.5 million, and has an area of ~1.14 million sq. km.
 It is divided into 32 departments (departamentos) and a District Capital.

 - Overall, the country has a relatively small immigrant population that, for several decades, has hovered at just above 100,000.
 The latest official figures as reported by the United Nations shows Colombia in 2013 of having 129,000 immigrants, or less than 0.3% of the total population.
 Most immigrants are located either near the capital city, Bogota, or along the Caribbean coasts and islands.

 - Colombia has a strong growing economy, supported by increased oil production, a rapidly expanding technological sector, and by its (world-renowned) coffee industry.

 - Though Colombia has had a violent reputation in the past, its crime rate has decreased significantly in the past decade.
 Most offences are tied to narcotics trafficking, and are most common in outlying, dilapidated parts of large cities.